dlujic/open-riff-box/README.md

 **Free, open-source, lightweight guitar effects processor for Windows.**

 Plug in your guitar, choose your effects, and play.
-No installation, no account, no subscription.
+No installation required.

 ![Open Riff Box - Amp Sim](docs/screenshots/amp-sim-panel.jpg)